 Secondly, when the arms are raised the nerves are irritated and nerve function is either inhibited or excited.
 It’s a neurological and vascular response that affects the brachial plexus of nerves that travels from the neck and down the arms.
-The effect is tingling and/or numbness in the arms or hands.
+In other words it causes tingling and/or numbness in the arms or hands.
 Ever make up with pins and needles in the hands or a “dead” arm?
 This may be why.

 Third, sleeping with the neck turned to one side creates unbalanced muscles, wherein one side is hypertonic (contracted) and the other is hypotonic (extended).
 This leads to neck strain, cramping, pain and often headaches.

 Fourth, the bent leg stretches one leg and hip all night, while the other remains prone.
-Again, we have imbalance that can lead to hip pain and leg pain.
+Again, we have an imbalance and this can lead to hip pain and leg pain.

 And last, but certainly not least, stomach sleeping offers too little support for the abdomen, allowing the stomach to fall forward and the lumbar region of the back to sag.
-This can make your gut seem bigger than it is, simply because of poor sleeping posture.
+This can make your gut seem bigger than it is.
+(Yes you read that right, a BIGGER belly simply because of poor sleeping posture!)
 It also created spinal compression and lower back pain.